mdolab/OpenAeroStruct/openaerostruct/docs/installation.rst

 Advanced Options
 ~~~~~~~~~~~~~~~~

-To run the tests on your machine, use `[test]` option.
+To run the tests on your machine, use the [test] option.
 This will install the `testflo <https://github.com/OpenMDAO/testflo>`_ package.

 .. code-block:: bash

     pip install -e .[test]

-To build the documentation on your machine, run:
+To install the dependencies to build the documentation locally, run:

 .. code-block:: bash

     pip install -e .[docs]

-The documentation requires OpenMDAO version 3.9.2 or older.
+The documentation build requires OpenMDAO 3.9.2 or older.